stefgrs/cookiecutter-data-science/README.md

 ## Contributing

-The original project from Drivendata accepts contributions [See the docs for guidelines](https://drivendata.github.io/cookiecutter-data-science/#contributing).
+The original project from Drivendata accepts contributions ([see the docs for guidelines](https://drivendata.github.io/cookiecutter-data-science/#contributing).)

 ### Installing development requirements
 ------------